revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 > ## Discussion points
 >
 > * The estimates we obtained for speciation, extinction and sampling using different models are quite different.
-Why > do you think this might be?
-What does this mean in terms of interpreting your results?
+Why do you think this might be?
+What does this mean in terms of interpreting our results?
 >
 > * Note that the key FBDR model parameters - speication, extinction and fossil recovery rates ($\lambda, \mu, \psi$ - appear to be elevated during interval 1 (*i.e.,* the Cretaceous).
 Does this seem like a reasonable result?
 Are there any bio/geological reasons that we would expect to see this?
 How could we go about further testing this?
 {:.info}